Richard Swanson received his Ph.D. in Electrical ...more ›

 Brett Prior is a Senior Analyst with GTM Research, focusing on renewable energy.
 Prior to joining GTM Research, Brett served as the Director of Business Development for Solasta, a thin-film solar startup backed by Kleiner Perkins.
 Brett also worked as a summer associate in the strategy group at Evergreen Solar.
 Before business school, Brett spent six years working for mutual fund companies as a buyside equity research analyst covering energy and other sectors.
 Originally from the U.S., Brett lived in England for two years, where he earned an MBA with distinction from London Business School.
 Brett holds a BA in Political Science and International Studies from Yale University.
 He is a Chartered Financial Analyst (CFA).

-MJ Shiao is a Senior Analyst for GTM Research with a ...more ›
+MJ Shiao is the Director of Solar Research for GTM ...more ›

-MJ Shiao is a Senior Analyst for GTM Research with a focus on PV inverters, electronics, thin flm PV and U.S. non-utility markets.
-A 5-year veteran of the solar industry, MJ has experience ranging from fabrication of crystalline silicon solar cells to PV project development.
-Before joining GTM Research, MJ managed and designed over 5 MW of residential and commercial PV projects with Solar Design Associates.
-Prior to project management, MJ consulted with the Solar Electric Power Association (SEPA) on residential solar rebate programs and with the U.S. National Renewable Energy Laboratory (NREL) on PV experience curves by technology.
+MJ Shiao is the Director of Solar Research for GTM Research and is a leading expert on PV inverters, electronics, and balance of system components.
+A 9-year veteran of the solar industry, MJ has experience ranging from fabrication of crystalline silicon solar cells to PV project development.
+Before joining GTM Research, MJ managed and designed several MWs of residential and commercial PV projects with Solar Design Associates.
+Prior to project management, MJ worked at the Solar Electric Power Association (SEPA) and the U.S. National Renewable Energy Laboratory (NREL).
 MJ holds a bachelor's in electrical engineering from the University of Delaware, where he was named a National Truman Scholar.
-A believer in the social benefits of solar power, MJ has researched, installed and tested rural off-grid PV in India and Thailand and currently serves on the Steering Committee of SustainUS, a non-profit engaging U.S. youth in sustainable development advocacy.
+A believer in the social benefits of solar power, MJ has researched, installed and tested rural off-grid PV in India and Thailand and formerly served on the Steering Committee of SustainUS, a non-profit engaging U.S. youth in sustainable development advocacy.

 Prior to joining Greentech Media, Eric Wesoff founded ...more ›